-Here, the subscript T means the triple excitation.
+Here, the subscript T means the triple excitations.
 As it can be noticed from eqs.
-(2.87-90), CCSDT allows to ac ant for the triple excitations, both connected and disconnected, and for higher-order corrections, by means of their disconnected parts.
-The inclusion of the connected triple has proven crucial in ensuring highly accurate description of atoms and molecules [30,35,38], however, it has a severe limit: CCSDT is computationally a demanding [29,39]; indeed, while CCSD scales as $M^6$ (where M refers to the number of occupied and unoccupied orbitals accounted for in the calculation), CCSDT scales as $M^8$ [35] and this increase in computational costs limits its applicability to small systems.
+(2.87-90), CCSDT includes the triple excitations, both connected and disconnected, and higher-order corrections, by means of their disconnected parts.
+The inclusion of the connected triples has proven crucial in ensuring highly accurate description of atoms and molecules [30,35,38], however, it has a severe limit: CCSDT is computationally very demanding [29,39]; indeed, while CCSD scales as M^6 (where M refers to the number of occupied and unoccupied orbitals accounted for in the calculation), CCSDT scales as M^8 [35] and this increase in computational costs limits its applicability to small systems.